 Shannon Cleary is a recent graduate from Bowling Green State University (BGSU) where she received degrees in both Dance and Public Relations.
 She was trained at Marquette School of Dance in Stow, Ohio where she also served as an instructor for 3 years, and she has been dancing for 20 years.
 Shannon was the President of BGSU University Dance Alliance from 2018-2019, coordinated the BGSU Dance Team social media and danced in over 16 BGSU performances throughout her undergraduate career.
 In the summer of 2017, Shannon served as an intern for Ballet in the City, a performing arts non-profit organization.
 She gained valuable experience and was able to network with many professional dancers from around the world, including The New York City Ballet, The National Ballet of Canada and The Scottish Ballet.
 Upon graduation in May of 2019, Shannon accepted a role in the BGSU Office of Admissions as an Enrollment Communication Coordinator.
 She hopes to foster the art of dance with her public relations skills in the future as well as continue to foster young dancers' growth and passion for dance.

-Elise Hanson graduated from Bowling Green State University with a B.S. in Education with a Dance Major in 2008.
+Elise Hanson graduated from Bowling Green State University with a B.S. in Education with a Dance Major.
 While studying at BGSU, she was a two-year member of the University Performing Dancers Program, where she studied and performed modern, tap, ballet, jazz, Balinese, and Korean dance.
 She has an extensive background as a competitive dancer with the former Dance Reach Studio in Columbus, Ohio, having received numerous titles and overall placements as a soloist and group dancer.
 Elise has performed in the American College Dance Festival at Western Michigan University and also had the privilege of being selected to dance in the gala performance at the Ohio University conference.
 Elise has also performed with Tammy Metz Starr's Open Window Dance Company and has studied with world renowned instructors such as Buster Brown, Barbara Bufalino, Sarah Reich, Chloe Arnold, Gregg Russell, and many more.
 She currently teaches dance at The Beat, Viva Dance Company in Monroe, MI, and at the University of Findlay.
 She also serves as choreographer for the Perrysburg Junior High School Show Choir and their annual musical.
 Elise loves teaching all ages and levels and strives to make dance accessible, engaging, and fun for all of her students.

 Colleen Murphy holds a B.S. in Education with a dance major from BGSU, and a M.A. in Dance Education from the University of Hawaii at Manoa.
 As a dance major at BGSU, Colleen performed with the University Dance Alliance and University Performing Dancers, received the Dance Talent Scholarship, and participated in multiple American College Dance Festivals.
 As a graduate student in Hawaii, Colleen studied on a full tuition scholarship.
 She performed with the UH Dance Ensemble, Hawaii Opera Theatre, and Convergence Dance Theatre.
 She initiated the rhythm tap program for the University of Hawaii Outreach College.
 Colleen currently serves as a fulltime faculty member and Dance Program Coordinator at BGSU.
 Colleen has taught at Toledo School for the Arts, Owens Community College, and in multiple private dance studios across Ohio, Michigan, and Hawaii.
 She has served as a national dance competition adjudicator and master class instructor for Rainbow Connection, a Las Vegas-based company, and Shine of Toronto, Ontario.
 Colleen specializes in tap dance choreography, and has won numerous awards across the dance competition circuit including Teacher of the Year at the Kids Artistic Revue national competition.